Breast Pain (Mastalgia)Skip to the navigation

 - Noncyclic pain is most common in women 30 to 50 years of age.
 It may occur in only one breast.
 It is often described as a sharp, burning pain that occurs in one area of a breast.
 Occasionally, noncyclic pain may be caused by a fibroadenoma or a cyst.
 If the cause of noncyclic pain can be found, treating the cause may relieve the pain.

 Breast pain can get worse with changes in your hormone levels or changes in the medicines you are taking.
 Stress can also affect breast pain.
 You are more likely to have breast pain before menopause than after menopause.

 Does breast pain indicate breast cancer?

 Breast pain is not a common symptom of breast cancer.
 But in some cases painful lumps are caused by breast cancer.

-Be sure to follow all labels and instructions.
 If you are pregnant or trying to become pregnant, talk to your doctor before using any medicine.
 Do not take aspirin if you are younger than 20 because of the risk of Reye syndrome.

 Danazol and tamoxifen citrate are prescription medicines used for the treatment of severe cyclic breast pain.
 These medicines are rarely used because they have significant side effects.
 It is important to determine whether the benefits will outweigh the risks of taking these medicines.